Set up your project locally¶

 Obtain the project’s slug (its unique ID) from the Dashboard:

 divio command to list your cloud project, which will show their slugs:

 divio project list

 Build the project locally¶

 divio project setup command (for example if your project slug is

-divio project setup django-project
+divio project setup tutorial-project